c-mart/dontmoderateme/planning.md

-create_timestamp

 I have a minimum functional prototype.
 What now?
 - Write tests
-- Deploy.
-We need four containers: flask app, check_daemon, splash, and postgres.
-Our config should live somewhere private.
-We also need to learn to use Docker Compose.

 ## Design concerns
 - If user associated with a monitor is manually deleted from DB, or monitor associated with a check is deleted from DB, things go wrong.
 Delete all "child" objects when deleting user or monitor.
-- Do we need to daemonize check_daemon if it will run in a docker container, or not?
-- Would it be smart or dumb to store large (hundreds of KB) base64-encoded images in database?
-Store images in database for now, move them somewhere else later.
-Switch to SQLAlchemy-imageattach?
 - Is HAR better than image?
 - What happens when someone feeds a malicious URL?
 Sandbox the renderer somehow?
 Use splash in a docker container that runs as a non-privileged user and is destroyed/re-created frequently?
 - Place sensitive stuff (like SECRET_KEY, recaptcha keys, and mail server) in environment variables?